Honda Motor (NYSE:HMC) Issues FY 2023 Earnings Guidance

-Several research analysts recently commented on the stock.
-StockNews.com raised shares of Honda Motor from a buy rating to a strong-buy rating in a research note on Monday, May 16th.
-Zacks Investment Research cut shares of Honda Motor from a buy rating to a hold rating and set a $30.00 target price on the stock. in a report on Monday, April 4th.
-Three analysts have rated the stock with a hold rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $30.00.
+Several equities research analysts recently commented on the stock.
+Zacks Investment Research downgraded shares of Honda Motor from a buy rating to a hold rating and set a $30.00 price target for the company. in a research report on Monday, April 4th.
+StockNews.com upgraded shares of Honda Motor from a buy rating to a strong-buy rating in a research report on Monday, May 16th.
+Three research analysts have rated the stock with a hold rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $30.00.

 About Honda Motor (Get Rating)